GSto/digital-garden/notes/engineering management reading.md

 and Ship Work that Matters* (available [free online](https://basecamp.com/shapeup))

 ## Finished
+* Angela Duckworth, *Grit: The Power of Passion and Perseverance*
+* Patrick M. Lencioni, *The Five Dysfunctions of a Team: A Leadership Fable*
 * Cal Newport, *Deep Work: Rules for Focused Success in a Distracted World*
-* Patrick M. Lencioni, *The Five Dysfunctions of a Team: A Leadership Fable*
 * Donella H. Meadows, Diana Wright, *Thinking in Systems*
 * John Gall, *The Systems Bible* (FKA Systemantics)
 * Chet Richards, *Certain to Win: The Strategy of John Boyd, Applied to Business*